Stunning views

 Emphatically yes.
 Many visitors to Pyhä don't ski at all - they come for the husky safaris, reindeer experiences, snowmobile excursions, northern lights, cross-country skiing (150km of trails), and the national park.
 The range of non-skiing activities is far broader than at most European ski resorts, and for many families, the Lapland experiences are the main attraction.

 It's one of the most family-friendly ski destinations in Europe.
-The gentle terrain suits children learning to ski, the village is safe and compact, and the range of activities - husky rides, reindeer visits, snowmobiling, Santa experiences - keeps children of all ages thoroughly entertained.
+The gentle terrain suits children learning to ski, the village is safe and compact, and the range of activities - husky rides, reindeer visits, snowmobiling, Santa experiences, keeps children of all ages thoroughly entertained.
 Many UK families choose Lapland specifically for the combination of skiing and magical winter experiences that you simply can't find in the Alps.

 I usually book flights, transfers, hotel, ski rental and lift passes myself but this year used WeSki for a trip to Morzine.
 It was so much easier.
 Everything worked perfectly - transfers arrived on time and there was plenty of feedback throughout the whole process giving you confidence the holiday would go smoothly.